dadrian/dadrian.io/content/blog/posts/startup-math.md

 However, know that deals and even IPOs can get arbitrarily complicated.
 Sometimes a company will also have [penny warrants][penny-warrant], or investors with [liquidation preferences][liq-prefs], or "regular" debt that needs to be paid back.
+Investors have preferred stock, whereas employees and founders will usually have common stock.
+Preferred stock often has more rights and at least a 1.0 liquidation preference.
 It's usually a safe bet to assume that even if you know your exact ownership percentage and the exact purchase price, that you'll end up with less than that once all the dust settles.
-Even worse, depending on the acquistion details, employees might not get anything at all.
+Even worse, depending on the acquistion details, the common stock holders might not get anything at all.

 **Rules of Thumb**:
 * Dilution is usually at 20-30% after the Series A, and 10-20% for later rounds (Series B+)
 * Valuation is capital raised divided by the dilution
-* Strike price is a 60% discount on the share price, assuming there’s not an active secondary market for the stock
+* Strike price is a 60-70% discount on the share price as determined by the latest [409A valuation][409a], assuming there’s not an active secondary market for the stock
 * The share price is the valuation divided by the number of shares
 * Your ownership is the number of shares in your grant divided by the total number of shares
-* There is usually 8-12M shares issued when a company is founded, of which 15-30% will be allocated for employees
-* Each round, new shares are issued to the investors participating in the round, in proportion to the dilution.
+* Each round, new preferred shares are issued to the investors participating in the round, in proportion to the dilution
-* Investors that don't pro-rata up (put in more money to maintain ownership), will also get diluted on future rounds.
+* Investors that don't pro-rata up (put in more money to maintain ownership), will also get diluted on future rounds
-* At acquisition, money is (usually) paid out in proportion to percentage ownership, with the investors getting paid out their principle first.
+* At acquisition, money is (usually) paid out in proportion to percentage ownership, with the preferred shareholders getting paid out first
 * Once you have stock, you will be diluted on future rounds
 * Your ownership percentage will decrease by the dilution, but ideally the total value of your ownership will increase because the valuation is also increasing.
 * Your new ownership percentage is the old percentage scaled by 1 minus the dilution.